KnutFr/github-actions-to-elk/README.md

 You need to set some secrets before be able to run your pipeline:

 - GITHUB: Github PAT Token from https://github.com/settings/tokens

+With your own elastic instance :

 - ELASTIC_HOST: url of your elastic instance
 - ELASTIC_KEY_ID : generated from elastic API [see ELK Documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/security-api-create-api-key.html)
 - ELASTIC_API_KEY : generated from elastic API [see ELK Documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/security-api-create-api-key.html)

+With Elastic Cloud :

+- ELASTIC_CLOUD_ID : Given by Elastic Cloud
+- ELASTIC_CLOUD_USER : Create an user with full access to your given index.
+- ELASTIC_CLOUD_PASSWORD : Create an user with full access to your given index.

 Then add this to your workflow: